+Research Associate

 Person specification

 Essential Desirable

 Education

-Possesses a PhD in a relevant specialist subject area (please in- clude subject area for the role). ✓
+PhD in Mathematics with relevant background knowledge in mathematical statistics and probability theory. ✓

 Experience and knowledge

-The role holder would possess some research experience with sufficient breadth/depth of specialist knowledge in the discipline and of research methods and techniques to work within estab-lished research programmes. v
+The role holder will possess some research experience with sufficient breadth/depth of specialist knowledge in the discipline and of research methods and techniques to work within established research programmes. ✓

-Will continually update knowledge in the specialist areas and en- gage in continuous professional development. ~
+Will continually update knowledge in the specialist areas and engage in continuous professional development. ✓

-Experience with managing own workload. ~
+Experience with managing own workload. ✓

-Experience of communicating research to non-expert audiences \checkmark
+Experience of communicating research to non-expert audiences ✓